wcota/rndgen-fortran/README.md

 ### Commands:

-- Include the file in your code: `include '../mod_rndgen.f90'`
+- Include the file in your code: ``
 - Use the module after the `program`: `use mod_rndgen`
 - Declare a generator as `type(rndgen) :: generator`
 - Initialize it with a seed: `call generator%init(23242394)`